driesvints/dotfiles/readme.md

 mackup backup
 ```

-You can tweak the shell theme, the zplug settings and much more.
+You can tweak the shell theme, the Antibody settings and much more.
 Go through the files in this repo and tweak everything to your liking.

 Enjoy your own Dotfiles!